Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

-Verdict: 6.7/10
+Verdict: 6.8/10

 When I Work is a workforce management platform designed for shift-based companies.
-It offers a limited but effective range of features, including scheduling, time tracking, team communication tools, and payroll integrations.
+It offers a solid set of features, including scheduling, time tracking, team communication tools, and payroll integrations.
+Most features are basic and lack advanced functionality, which makes the platform a better choice for small businesses, in my opinion.

 Key Features: